jhogan/core/STYLE.md

   abbreviation (such as `sql` for a class that represents an SQL statement)

-* should represent a distinct entiity that performs a set of identifiable, reusable and testable behavor
+* should represent a distinct entity that performs a set of identifiable, reusable and testable behavior

 * should be document using a docstring that indicates it's purpose and what it represents